vimposh/Nuke/README.md

-# Mirage
+# Nuke
-Mirage is a desktop environment for [Cosmos](https://github.com/CosmosOS/Cosmos).
+Nuke is a fork of Mirage OS, its a desktop environment for [Cosmos](https://github.com/CosmosOS/Cosmos).

 ## System Requirements
 * BIOS